TMNTony/FetchBarGame/README.md

 that bar is the fake.
 If they weigh the same, the third unweighed bar is fake.
 The test will then click on the result of the second weighing.

-The algorithm guarantees finding the lightest after the second weighing.
+The algorithm guarantees finding the fake bar after the second weighing.